Last update: 28 September 2020

 The COVID-19 pandemic has posed a number of challenges to journalists.
 This page provides an overview of resources relating to how to report responsibly, how to deal with mis- and dis-information, and how to take care of one’s safety and well-being during this crisis.

-From August 2020 onward, a coalition of six organisations (Free Press Unlimited, ARTICLE 19, Deutsche Welle Akademie, International Media Support, Fondation Hirondelle and Reporters Sans Frontières) will implement an eighteen-month-project, financed by DG DEVCO (European Union).
-This project focuses on supporting the provision of reliable and critical information about COVID-19 that currently does not reach populations at risk.
+A coalition of seven organisations (Free Press Unlimited, ARTICLE 19, Deutsche Welle Akademie, Fondation Hirondelle, International Media Support, Reporters Without Borders and UNESCO) are implementing an eighteen-month-project, financed by DG DEVCO (European Union).
+This project focuses on supporting the provision of reliable and critical information about COVID-19 in Africa.

 Evidence base: Media and COVID-19